 - 1. Students are required to inform school staff about any direct or indirect threat of violence or actual act of violence to themselves, others or school property. - 2.
-Staff members are required to immediately inform the Principal or thier designee of any direct or implied threat of violence or actual act of violence by students, teachers, other school personnel and visitors to the school, including threats by students against themselves, which shall include suicide.
+Staff members are required to immediately inform the Principal or thier designee of any direct or implied threat of violence or actual act of violence by students, teachers, or other school personnel including bus drivers and monitors as well as visitors to the school, including threats by students against themselves, which shall include suicide.
 The Principal or their designee decides whether to utilize the building's trained clinician(s) in an effort to de-escalate or defuse the situation.